LimberDuck/limberduck_org_julio_7/docs/tools/nessus-file-analyzer/index.rst

    :target: .

-This is a |GUI| tool which enables you to parse multiple nessus files containing the results of scans performed by using *Nessus* or *Tenable.sc* by © Tenable, Inc. used for |VA| [1]_ process.
+This is a |GUI| tool which enables you to parse multiple nessus files containing the results of scans performed by using *Tenable Nessus* or *Tenable Security Center* by © Tenable, Inc. used for |VA| [1]_ process.
 Parsed scan results are exported to a Microsoft Excel Workbook for effortless analysis.